I. Course Prefix/Number: GER 105

 IV.
 Learning Objectives

-- To provide opportunities to use the German language in real‑life situations.
+- Provide opportunities to use the German language in real‑life situations.

-- To specify the vocabulary and contextual information necessary for functional use of German.
+- Specify the vocabulary and contextual information necessary for functional use of German.

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),